Monkee-Boy/mbGuides/frontend/html.md

 ## Comments

 HTML comments should be added on a case-by-case basis.
 They are primarily used to let the developer know where a certain block of code ends.
-Comments are not necessary on more-explicit tags, such as '<header>' or '<nav>', but are useful when dealing with <div> tags with different class or id attributes.
+Comments are not necessary on more-explicit tags, such as `<header>` or `<nav>`, but are useful when dealing with <div> tags with different class or id attributes.

 ```
 <!-- Correct -->